openservicebrokerapi/servicebroker/spec.md

 provide a message that informs the operator of the API version that is to be used instead.

+If the request from the Platform to the Service Broker doesn't contain this header, then the Service Broker MAY reject the request with `400 Bad Request` and provide a message that the header is required.

 ### Originating Identity

 Often a Service Broker will need to know the identity of the user that